 Purpose; Findings.

 Purpose.
-The purpose of this Act is to establish direct governmental oversight of the Tribe’s Gaming Enterprise in order to maximize the income for existing and future Gaming Enterprise(s) and the Tribe, and ensure that the Gaming Enterprise is understood to be an entity of the Tribe’s government and the Tribe’s primary source of revenue and jobs, consistent with the Indian Gaming Regulatory Act’s stated purpose of promoting tribal economic development, self-sufficiency, and strong tribal governments.
+The purpose of this Act is to maintain direct governmental oversight of the Tribe’s Gaming Enterprise in order to maximize the income for the existing Gaming Enterprise and the Tribe, and ensure that the Gaming Enterprise is understood to be an entity of the Tribe’s government, and the Tribe’s primary source of revenue and jobs, consistent with the Indian Gaming Regulatory Act’s stated purpose of promoting tribal economic development, self-sufficiency, and strong tribal governments.

 Authority.
 The Tribal Council of the Little River Band of Ottawa Indians adopts this Ordinance in accordance with the following authority: